 Distributed Tracing¶

 Performance issues, errors, and exceptions are unfortunate events that may occur in a production environment.
-In order to identify such an unfortunate event, observing the production environment is essential.
-WSO2 Choreo Connect provides the ability to observe how the Gateway is handling requests via OpenTelemetry based distributed tracing implementation.
-By connecting WSO2 Choreo Connect to one of the supported distributed tracing systems, users are able to easily debug and identify production issues.
+In order to identify such an event, observing the production environment is essential.
+Choreo Connect provides the ability to observe how the requests are handled via an OpenTelemetry based distributed tracing implementation.
+By connecting Choreo Connect to one of the supported distributed tracing systems, users are able to easily debug and identify production issues.

 Supported distributed tracing systems,